nakimera/My-Diary-app/README.md

 You will need the following software running on your machine to get started

 * Python 3.6
-python is a blah blah programming language
+is an intepreted high-level programming language and it was used for this application

 * pip
-is a package installer
+is a package management system used to install and manage software packages written in python

 * Postgres database